 The St. Louis District conducted a Phase I ESA, including a site investigation (USACE, 2018).
 The ESA revealed potential RECs in the construction area.
-These potential RECs should be noted in the construction meetings however, they are a minimal risk to the project.
+An updated Phase I ESA was conducted, including a site visit (USACE, 2021) which revealed no new RECs.
+The potential RECs should be noted in the construction meetings, however they are a minimal risk to the project.
 Therefore, no Phase II ESA is necessary for the proposed project.
-The Environmental Quality Section should be contacted immediately if HTRW material is encountered at any point during construction activities.
+The USACE Environmental Quality Section should be contacted immediately if HTRW material is encountered at any point during construction activities.